Commvault protects MySQL database in AWS Outposts.

 For more information, see Amazon RDS System Components.

-To configure a MySQL server instance that is hosted in the Amazon RDS cloud, create an EC2 instance in the Amazon cloud to function as the proxy client computer, add the proxy client computer in the CommCell Console, create a virtualization client to function as the pseudoclient, and then add the MySQL server instance to the pseudoclient.
+To configure a MySQL server instance that is hosted in the Amazon RDS cloud, create an EC2 instance in the Amazon cloud to function as the access node, add the access node in the CommCell Console, create a virtualization client to function as the pseudoclient, and then add the MySQL server instance to the pseudoclient.

 For more information, see Configuration for Amazon RDS for MySQL.